 EEvents or statements associated with the ruling party (CCM) emerged as the most crucial reporting trigger at 33 percent.
 On the other hand, opposition party-linked events triggered 23 percent of the media electoral coverage, followed by the media's initiative at 19 percent and statements or press conferences by NEC and ZEC at 11 percent.
 The rest of the triggers were security agencies, foreign embassies, religious leaders, social media, and others.
 A disproportionate electoral coverage emerged between government, party-owned media, and other media outlets.
-Government media covered CCM and opposition party events disproportionately at 41 percent and 17 percent, respectively24/1, whereas all other media covered the two camps more equally at 27% vs 27%.
+Government media covered CCM and opposition party events disproportionately at 41 percent and 17 percent, respectively, whereas all other media covered the two camps more equally at 27% vs

 Looking at government-owned media, the electoral coverage of Zanzibar Leo of CCM and opposition events was unbalanced at 44 percent and 15 percent, respectively, and Habari Leo at 41 percent compared to 22 percent, almost like TBC Taifa at 44 percent compared to 19 percent for the opposition.
 ZBC Radio was even weaker in balancing poll coverage of the competing parties at 69 for CCM compared to 5 percent for the opposition.
-The trend was similar to TBC1 at 14 percent for CCM and 7 percent for the opposition.
-For ZBC TV, it was at 33 percent for CCM compared to 21 percent for the opposition.
-The trend was similar to TBC1 at 14 percent for CCM and 7 percent for the opposition.
-For ZBC TV, it was at 33 percent for CCM compared to 21 percent for the opposition.

-23 A journalistic unit (article, broadcast news, or program) can cover more than one election.

-24 These two percentages do not add up to 100% because there are other events by other stakeholders and media's own initiative that triggered reporting and are embedded in these computations.
+- A journalistic unit (article, broadcast news, or program) can cover more than one election. - 24 These two percentages do not add up to 100% because there are other events by other stakeholders and media's own initiative that triggered reporting and are embedded in these computations.